Emanuel puts $16M from TIF to wake up dormant retail strips

 “We’ve identified some common obstacles to entrepreneurship in these areas and trying to create vibrant commercial corridors.
 We’re trying to come up with new tools and new approaches to try to overcome those barriers to get the type of investment in those corridors that we’re hoping will occur,” the commissioner said.

-The remaining $7 million in funds will be used to support, what City Hall calls “vibrant and healthy retail corridors.”
+The remaining $7 million will be used to support what City Hall calls “vibrant and healthy retail corridors.”

 That includes “strategic targeting of distressed buildings and persistent vacancies for investment and activation.”